-Last week I sent out an email with 3 thoughts about guitar, music, and life, and it went down well, so here is another.
+Last week I shared a post with 3 thoughts about guitar, music, and life, and it went down well, so here is another.
 Three things I have noticed this week, from the new song Van Morrison wrote to a common practice habit it’s time to break.
 I hope you enjoy…

 1 – Van Morrison wrote a song and people got offended

 I heard Van Morrison wrote a song about freedom and some Irish minister started laying into him saying something like “he should sing songs about saving lives, not freedom” and another wanted to strip him of the “Freedom of Belfast” for writing a song about being free (ironic).